MicrosoftDocs/azure-docs/articles/sql-database/sql-database-business-continuity.md

 > To use active geo-replication and auto-failover groups, you must either be the subscription owner or have administrative permissions in SQL Server.
 You can configure and fail over using the Azure portal, PowerShell, or the REST API using Azure subscription permissions or using Transact-SQL with SQL Server permissions.
 >

-This feature is used to protect against business disruption if a data center outage occurs or during an application upgrade.
-To enable automated and transparent failover you should organize your geo-replicated databases into groups using the [auto-failover group](sql-database-geo-replication-overview.md) feature of SQL Database.
-Use active geo-replication and auto-failover groups if your application meets any of these criteria:
+Use active auto-failover groups if your application meets any of these criteria:

 * Is mission critical.
-* Has a service level agreement (SLA) that does not allow for 24 hours or more of downtime.
+* Has a service level agreement (SLA) that does not allow for 12 hours or more of downtime.
 * Downtime may result in financial liability.
-* Has a high rate of data change is high and losing an hour of data is not acceptable.
+* Has a high rate of data change and 1 hour of data loss is not acceptable.
 * The additional cost of active geo-replication is lower than the potential financial liability and associated loss of business.

 When you take action, how long it takes you to recover, and how much data loss you incur depends upon how you decide to use these business continuity features in your application.
 Indeed, you may choose to use a combination of database backups and active geo-replication depending upon your application requirements.
 For a discussion of application design considerations for stand-alone databases and for elastic pools using these business continuity features, see [Design an application for cloud disaster recovery](sql-database-designing-cloud-solutions-for-disaster-recovery.md) and [Elastic Pool disaster recovery strategies](sql-database-disaster-recovery-strategies-for-applications-with-elastic-pool.md).